 Quality Improvement Assistance Opportunities

-Only advanced-level FETPs (two-year programs) may apply.
+Only intermediate or advanced-level FETPs may apply.
 Accredited or non-accredited programs may apply.
-Up to $5,000 may be awarded for eligible quality improvement activities.
+Up to $15,000 may be awarded for eligible quality improvement activities.

-- Strength of proposal, including fit with the program’s strategic plan, and description of how the activity would contribute to quality improvement (40%)
+- Description of how the activity would contribute to quality improvement (30%)

 - Feasibility of the activity (20%)